wiseman-timelord/Chat-VulkanLlama/README.md

 5) develop interface, possibly progress to multi-panel, will have to re-visit limitations on WSL with, curses or tkinter, even consider webserver.

 ### FEATURES:
+* Contextual awareness of, previous statements combined with summarized session history.
 * Support currently for "llama2_7b_chat_uncensored-GGML", others are currently untested/optimized.
-* Auto-Calculation of threads based on hardware.
+* Auto-Calculation of threads, it will use the logically optimal number for your hardware level.
-* Thought-out text based interface design.
+* Thought-out text based interface design, continually, analyzed and tweaked, during development.

 ### INTERFACE:
 Things are looking good so far...